Elearnmarkets - Financial Market Learning

 1. What is the Shooting Star Pattern?

-2. Formation of Shooting Star:
+2. Formation of Shooting Star

-3. What does Shooting Star tells you?
+3. What does Shooting Star Tell You?

-4. Trading Example:
+4. Trading Example

-5. Difference between Shooting Star and Inverted Hammer
+5. Difference Between Shooting Star and Inverted Hammer

-6. How to use Shooting Star Candlestick Scans in StockEdge?
+6. How to Use Shooting Star Candlestick Scans in StockEdge?

-7. Limitations of Shooting Star:
+7. Limitations of Shooting Star

 What is the Shooting Star Pattern?